Questions and answers

 Yes.
 The same organization can apply for multiple initiatives separately and may be chosen to receive funding for each.
 Each project is evaluated on its own merits.

-Please refer to the Veteran and Family Well-Being Fund Guidelines, which explain the Fund’s eligibility requirements.
+Please refer to the Veteran and Family Well-being Application Guide.

 Q7.
 What are the reporting requirements for organizations that receive funding?

-Organizations are expected to measure the success of their project.
-If an organization is awarded a grant, they are required to provide us with a report of their research, project or initiative once complete.
+Organizations are expected to measure the success of their research, initiative or project.
+If an organization is awarded funding, they are required to provide Veterans Affairs Canada with quarterly reports as well as a final report to demonstrate the measurement of success of their research, initiative or project.

 Q8.
 Who will decide what research, projects and initiatives are funded?
 Will Veterans have a say in the selection process?

-Applications are reviewed and evaluated by an internal selection committee, which will review the applications and make recommendations for funding.
+An internal selection committee will review and evaluate all applications and make recommendations for funding.

-For more information, please refer to the Veteran and Family Well-Being Fund Guidelines.
+For more information, please refer to the Veteran and Family Well-being Application Guide.

 Q9.
 I have a question about my application.
 Whom should I contact?